Back

 How we are tackling the climate emergency

-We estimate that:
+We currently estimate that:

-• 79% of emissions come from buildings (mainly residential homes or industrial and commercial buildings)
+• 78% of emissions come from buildings (mainly residential homes or industrial and commercial buildings)

 Track our progress against our climate change strategy